-The following overview shows all of the important files and directories applicable to the Checkmk Micro Core.
+The following overview shows all of the important files and directories applicable to the Checkmk Micro Core (CMC).

-All data paths relate to the instance’s home directory.
+All file paths relate to the site’s home directory.

-For example: if an instance is named
+For example: if a site is named

-mysite, then all of the paths are
+mysite, then all of its file paths are derived from

-Directory with all CMC runtimes.
+Directory with all CMC runtime data.

 Backup copies of the status following a migration from an old CMC version, or when the CMC detects a large reduction in the number of hosts in the configuration.
-Thus you can return to the old status (and recover its downtimes and acknowledgements), e.g., if due to a configurations-error all hosts have been temporarily removed from the monitoring.
+Thus you can return to the old status (and recover your scheduled downtimes and acknowledgements), e.g., if due to a configurations-error all hosts have been temporarily removed from the monitoring.

 Old versions of

-The CMC’s livestatus socket.
+The CMC’s Livestatus socket.
 This is in the same location as in Nagios.
-Because the CMC is livestatus-compatible with Nagios and Icinga, all extensions based on livestatus can be used without modification (e.g. NagVis).
+Because the CMC is Livestatus-compatible with Nagios and Icinga, all extensions based on Livestatus can be used without modification (e.g. NagVis).

 The CMC’s current process-ID